richardartoul/folder-monitor/README.md

 1. Make sure that PowerShell has permission to execute PowerShell scripts
 2. Navigate to test/folder_monitor within the file structure
 3. Execute the file_overload.ps1 script with two command line arguments.
 The first should be the absolute path to the monitored folder.
-The second should be t he number of times the test file gets copied into the Sookasa folder.
+The second should be the number of times the test file gets copied into the Sookasa folder.

+**Example**

+`./file_overload.ps1 c:\Users\richie\Desktop\sookasa 100`

 ## Development